Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning: Method

 Given an unlabeled test dataset, for each question $x$ in the set, we aim to adapt our pre-trained LLM $\pi_\theta$ to get a better performance on that test dataset.
 To achieve this, the model generates $n$ rollouts for the input question $x$.
 Since ground-truth labels are unavailable during test-time adaptation, a pseudo-label $y^\star$ must be inferred from the rollouts and used as feedback for policy optimization.
 The quality of this pseudo-label directly dictates the stability of the adaptation process.

 A dominant approach is \emph{majority voting}: the answer most frequently generated by the model is selected.
 However, this simplicity comes at a cost.
-If the model is more likely to produce incorrect answers than correct ones, that is, if $p(\text{Correct} \mid x) < p(\text{Wrong} \mid x)$~\citep{liu2025rethinking}, majority voting will amplify these spurious solutions.
-To resolve the ``majority-vote trap" in LLM test time adaptation, we draw inspiration from a common human robustness heuristic: when confronted with uncertainty, people often check solutions across multiple perspectives or reformulate the problem to verify consistency.
+When $p(\text{Correct} \mid x) < p(\text{Wrong} \mid x)$, ~\cite{liu2025rethinking} formally shows that as we draw more samples, the chance that majority voting recovers the correct answer actually converges to zero — meaning that majority voting amplifies the wrong solution instead of correcting it.
+To resolve the ``majority-vote trap" in LLM test time adaptation, we draw inspiration from a common human robustness heuristic: when confronted with uncertainty, people often check solutions across multiple perspectives or reformulate the problem to verify consistency~\citep{polya1945howtosolveit,spiro1988cognitive}.
 We hypothesize that \textbf{the correct answer, even if not the most popular, should appear robustly across different, faithfully paraphrased versions of the question.} Inspired by this, we argue that pseudo-labels should not be judged solely by popularity within a single question description, but rather by \emph{invariance across multiple views}.
 This motivates an alternative criterion based on information-theoretic principles.